HenryLange/fantasy-nhl-optimizer/code/README.md

-# Code folder
-This folder contains all R scripts and RMarkdown files for the Fantasy NHL Optimizer project.
+### This folder contains all R scripts and RMarkdown files for the Fantasy NHL Optimizer project.